wayke-se/wayke-valuation/README.md

+> ⚠️ This repository is deprecated.
+For a newer version, please see https://github.com/wayke-se/wayke-valuation-web.

 # Wayke Valuation

 This project creates a stand alone javascript bundle with the Wayke Valuation which can be directly referenced from HTML - without manually building the component from source.